marcusjzw/cs303-pacemaker/README.md

 ## Pacemaker Group 9

 Upload the provided .sof file onto the DE2 board, run NIOS II and import in the cs303a2 and cs303a2_bsp files respectively.
+TO SWITCH MODE: Use SW0.
+SW0 low = Mode 1, SW0 high = Mode 2.

+KNOWN BUG: The DE2 will freeze occasionally if the system is switched from Mode 1 or Mode 2, or on VS/AS input spam.
+Re-programming to the DE2 device is required.

 #### Mode 1 testing:
 - Use the buttons on the DE2 board to assert inputs